 Based on market analysis, the Global Crypto ATM Market was first valued at $71.9 million in 2021.

-The value has since increased, currently tagged at $1.18 billion in 2023 and set to reach $5.45 billion by 2030.
+The value has since grown to $1.18 billion in 2023 and is projected to reach $5.45 billion by 2030.

 This represents a 62.5% CAGR.
 Various countries have contributed to the use of crypto ATMs, with regions such as El Salvador using Bitcoin as legal tender, making it likely to achieve that prediction.